wso2/carbon-kernel/archetypes/README.md

 ## Creating a Carbon Component in One Step

-A Carbon component that includes a sample implementation of a service component, which consumes an OSGi service registered by Carbon Kernel can be created with one command using the following archetype: carbon-component-archetype.
+A Carbon component that includes a sample implementation of a service component, which consumes an OSGi service registered by Carbon Kernel can be created with one command using the following archetype: `carbon-component-archetype`.
 The details of the archetype and the details of the project you are creating should be passed as properties when you execute the command.
 These properties are explained below.

 * The following properties are used to specify the details of the archetype: